-The current status of each approval is available from the College's Nursing department.
+The current status of each approval is available from the College's School of Nursing.

 Massage Therapy: The diploma program in Medical Massage Therapy is approved by the Kentucky Board of Massage Therapy.

 Students and others may obtain further information and documents pertaining to the College's accreditation, licensures, and approvals from the College's Office of Education and Accreditation.